-FY 2021 / FY 2022 (to date) Accomplishments: The NMB has an agreement with BFS to handle the agency's financial management system, and the agency integrates PRISM (a web-based procurement system) into its procurement process.
+Recent accomplishments: The NMB has an agreement with BFS to handle the agency's financial management system, and the agency integrates PRISM (a webbased procurement system) into its procurement process.
 The NMB works with the BFS on a regular basis to ensure that the agency's quarterly apportionment is not exceeded, and that all budget related reports and activities have been reported in a timely manner.